The Bankrate promise

 4. Your beneficiaries trump your will

-“A knowledgeable estate planner will use your trust as the centerpiece of your estate plan and make sure to coordinate and align the beneficiaries on your assets so that your intent will become the reality once you have passed away,” says Chaudhry.
+“A knowledgeable estate planner will use your trust as the centerpiece of your estate plan and make sure to coordinate and align the beneficiaries on your assets so that your intent will become the reality once you have passed away,” says Chaudhry, the Texas-based attorney.

 5. You can avoid family fights

-Naming a beneficiary and staying on top of your affairs not only helps your surviving family deal with your estate more easily, but it also helps them avoid acrimonious fights.
+Naming a beneficiary and staying on top of your affairs not only helps speed up the process of dealing with your estate, but it also helps family members avoid fights about inheritance.

 With designated beneficiaries, your wishes are clear to family members after your death, so they won’t have to question which assets were intended for whom.
 Plus, there can be multiple beneficiaries named with a percentage of the assets designated for each.
 Having designated percentages also helps to ensure that funds are distributed according to your intentions.

 The small but important step of naming a beneficiary on your accounts can save time and money and prevent confusion after your death.
 Naming beneficiaries makes the probate process simpler and ensures assets are distributed according to your wishes.